Aristarx-Lintter/Deep_Satellite_Telemetry_Tracing/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1g_nv_p5bZ1sPYu1swRVqDoMPGx0DEphx?usp=sharing)

-*The project shows a particular solution of the tracing problem.
-The main goal is anomalн propagation in satellite telemetry.
+*The main goal is anomaly propagation in satellite telemetry.
 There are a several approaches to solve the problem, but the system reflects the case based on tracer implementation.
 The idea of applying the approach is inspired by the